AriFordsham/GHCWiki/prim-bool.md

 # Implementing primitive Bool\#

-This page gathers the notes about implementing primitive logical operations and thus resolving ticket [\#6135](https://gitlab.haskell.org//ghc/ghc/issues/6135).
+This page gathers the notes about implementing new primitive logical operations and thus resolving ticket [\#6135](https://gitlab.haskell.org//ghc/ghc/issues/6135).

 ## The problem